-- 1. Power: Turn off power and switches and unplug pumps and control plug. - 2.
-Chimney: Inspect & Clean.
-Cap the chimney to keep rain water out, re-seal caulk. - 3.
-Cleaning: Perform a heavy cleaning and also completely remove all soot and hardened deposits using a putty knife and wire brush.
+1. Power: Turn off switches and unplug pumps and control plug.

+2. Chimney: Inspect & Clean.
+Cap the chimney to keep rain water out, re-seal caulk.

+3. Cleaning: Perform a heavy cleaning and also completely remove all soot and hardened deposits using a putty knife and wire brush.
 Completely coat the steel inside all areas of the boiler with WD40 or a light coat of motor oil using a brush or rag to protect from rust during the off-season.
 4. Doors & Covers: Oil all door hinges and latches.
-Re-condition rope seals if needed.
+Wet rope seals with WD-40.
 Re-seal caulk on all jambs.
 Coat entire threaded portion of all bolts for doors and covers with a never-seize product.

 5. Plumbing: Ensure fittings are tight at all locations.

 6. Water Jacket: Over-fill so float pointer is 4" above rubber cap, re-seal caulk.

-7. Pump: Remove bleeder screw and flush, inspect and turn shaft with screwdriver.
+7. Pump: Remove bleeder screw, inspect and turn shaft with screwdriver.
 See maintenance section for further details.

 8. Water Treatment: Make sure water is tested and has enough Nature's Comfort water treatment.
 See warranty for further details.